-- to investigate topics not offered in the catalog; - for catalog courses not currently offered; - · for catalog courses not available in the student's geographical area and not offered in the region within three months of the end of the core program or date of request.
+- to investigate topics not offered in the catalog; - for catalog courses not currently offered; - for catalog courses not available in the student's geographical area and not offered in the region within three months of the end of the core program or date of request.

-First, students consult with their Student Services Manager.
-Second, the Program Chair must approve the independent study and assign and contact the faculty sponsor.
+First, students consult with their Academic Advisor.
+Second, the Department Chair must approve the independent study and assign and contact the faculty sponsor.
 Third, the student develops an independent study contract with the assigned faculty sponsor.
-The completed contract, which specifies course requirements (e.g., the number of meetings, readings, fieldwork, papers, and examinations) must be signed by the student and the faculty sponsoring the study.
-Fourth, the contract must be approved and signed by the appropriate Program Chair prior to enrollment/registration or beginning any work.
+The completed contract, which specifies course requirements (e.g., the number of meetings, readings, fieldwork, papers, and examinations, and evaluation) must be signed by the student and the faculty sponsoring the study.
+Fourth, the contract must be approved and signed by the appropriate Department Chair prior to course registration or beginning any work.
 Fifth, the contract is signed by the Dean or Associate Dean.
 These five steps must occur in the specified order.